Academic Skills

 Graduate Centre for Academic Communication

 The Graduate Centre for Academic Communication (GCAC) provides all UofT/OISE graduate students with advanced training in academic writing and speaking.
 They offer many workshops, courses, events and 1-on-1 appointments.
-You may also access their collection of resources on writing and speaker.
+You may also access their collection of resources on academic writing and speaking.

 Indigenous Education Network (IEN) - Writing Support